kyamazaki10/bookdown/README.md

 ## 2021

 ##### January
-* The Warrior of the Light - Paulo Coelho
+* Warrior of the Light: A Manual - Paulo Coelho

 ## 2020